perl6modules/perl6-module-uploader/README.md

-# PROJECT HALTED
+# PROJECT DEPRECIATED

-- Perl 6 authors are now uploading to PAUSE/CPAN directly themselves, that makes this project redundunt *CHEER*
+Perl 6 authors are now uploading to PAUSE/CPAN directly themselves, that makes this project redundunt *CHEER*!!!!

-# OLD...
+# NOW OUT OF DATE...

 ### Upload the perl6 module list to CPAN